cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 - [Back to the original example](#back-to-the-original-example)
 - [**Summary**](#summary)

 When people think about runtime polymorphism in C++ they usually think about `virtual` functions and pointer or reference semantics.
 But in *modern* C++ we seem to embrace *value* semantics more and more for its efficiency and clarity.

 So a natural question comes up: what do we do if we want that runtime flexibility without giving up the power of value semantics?

-And, as you might have already guessed, there’s a modern, elegant solution for exactly that, and its name is `std::variant`!
+And, as you might have already guessed, there’s actually a couple of modern, elegant solutions for exactly that, and today we'll talk about one of them: `std::variant`!

 <!-- Intro -->